Evolutionary-Intelligence/DistributedEvolutionaryComputation/Proceedings-of-the-National-Academy-of-Sciences_PNAS.md

 # PNAS (Proceedings of the National Academy of Sciences)

+* Mueller, K.N., Carter, M.C., Kansupada, J.A. and Ponce, C.R., 2023.
+Macaques recognize features in synthetic images derived from ventral stream neurons.
+Proceedings of the National Academy of Sciences, 120(10), p.e2213034120. [ [www](https://www.pnas.org/doi/abs/10.1073/pnas.2213034120) ] ( **EC** + **Continuous Optimization** #)
+  * "We established that generators can be functionally linked with in vivo neurons in a closed-loop approach—generated images are displayed in the receptive field, neuronal responses are collected, and an evolutionary search algorithm (30) provides generators with new input codes likely associated with images that will increase neuronal firing rates"
+    * Y. Yamane, E. T. Carlson, K. C. Bowman, Z. Wang, C. E. Connor, A neural code for three-dimensional object shape in macaque inferotemporal cortex.
+Nat.
+Neurosci.
+11, 1352–1360 (2008).
+    * C. R. Ponce et al., Evolving images for visual neurons using a deep generative network reveals coding principles and neuronal preferences.
+Cell 177, 999–1009.e10 (2019), 10.1016/j. cell.2019.04.005.
+    * O. Rose, J. Johnson, B. Wang, C. R. Ponce, Visual prototypes in the ventral stream are attuned to complexity and gaze behavior.
+Nat.
+Commun.
+12, 1–16 (2021).
 * Falk, M.J., Wu, J., Matthews, A., Sachdeva, V., Pashine, N., Gardel, M.L., Nagel, S.R. and Murugan, A., 2023.
 Learning to learn by using nonequilibrium training protocols for adaptable materials.
 Proceedings of the National Academy of Sciences, 120(27), p.e2219558120. [ [www](https://www.pnas.org/doi/abs/10.1073/pnas.2219558120) ] ( **CMA-ES** | **Continuous Optimization** #)
   * "We optimize the yield of a given target structure over the 66 design parameters using the covariance matrix adaptation evolutionary strategy (CMA-ES) that simulates an evolving population of design parameters."
     * N. Hansen, A. Ostermeier, Adapting arbitrary normal mutation distributions in evolution strategies: The covariance matrix adaptation in Proceedings of IEEE international conference on evolutionary computation.
 (IEEE), pp. 312–317 (1996).